 Finding a Deadbeat Parent: State Procedures and Tactics

-One popular method is to put the names and pictures of deadbeat parents, along with the amount owed, on billboards or Websites (Washington State's DCS Most Wanted page is one such example).
+One popular method is to put the names and pictures of deadbeat parents, along with the amount owed, on billboards or websites (the Delinquent Parents site maintained by the Illinois Dept. of Healthcare and Family Services, for example).
 But while states have several different enforcement procedures, they are all meant as incentives and are not necessarily effective at finding deadbeats who are on the run or in hiding.

-Often, the deadbeat parent is able to elude authorities until he or she is stopped by police (a routine traffic stop, for instance) and checked for outstanding warrants.
+Often, the deadbeat parent is able to elude authorities until they're stopped by police (a routine traffic stop, for instance) and checked for outstanding warrants.
 Some delinquent noncustodial parents work for cash in order to avoid wage garnishment, regardless of which state they are in.

 In practice, custodial parents who are unable to find an out-of-state deadbeat parent usually must either do the investigative work themselves or hire a private investigator (PI).
 Some PIs are licensed to operate in more than one state.
 Also, you may be able to recover the cost of hiring a PI from the noncustodial parent.

 Trying to Find a Parent?
 A Child Support Attorney Can Help